Supporting Territorial Data Equity

 • Pause to 2024 Bureau of Economic Analysis Agreement contract for 2023 Gross Domestic Product (GDP)

 As part of the effort to help address territorial data gaps, for over a decade the Office of Insular Affairs has funded BEA’s production of annual GDP in American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, and the U.S. Virgin Islands.
 Producing GDP for the U.S. territories is uniquely challenging because many of the surveys and source data BEA uses for the state GDP are not available to the U.S. territories.
 This has required BEA to allocate resources to the identification, collection, and compilation of alternative source data.
 Although this approach has allowed for the production of the GDP estimates, these statistics are delayed and lacking details relative to state counterparts.
-This challenge, alongside cost increases in 2024, lead the Office of Insular Affairs to pause the agreement in order to ensure that the office’s limited resources are providing the most utility to the U.S. territories.
-During this pause the Office of Insular Affairs is partnering with the Graduate School USA contractors to assess options for the future of economic statistics.
+This challenge, alongside quoted cost increases in 2024, lead the Office of Insular Affairs to pause the agreement in order to ensure that the office’s limited resources are providing the most utility to the U.S. territories.
+During this pause the Office of Insular Affairs is partnering with the Graduate School USA contractors to assess options for the future of economic and the BEA continues to complete territorial economic statistics through 2022 available here.

 • Exploratory Research of Source Data for Economic Statistics

-During the pause to the BEA contract Office of Insular Affairs sis focused on evaluating what source data is currently, or could be available in territorial administrative databases, that could serve as a source for economic statistics where survey data is not available.
-Office of Insular Affairs is working alongside its Graduate School USA PITI-VITI contractors, who have experience in the Insular Areas and development of economic statistics, to evaluate where information exists or has potential.
-The outcome of this work will not make decisions on how the territorial economic statistics will be developed in the future Rather, the goal of this effort is to collect information that can inform a future discussion of how best to support meaningful statistics for the U.S. territories.
+During the pause to the BEA contract Office of Insular Affairs is focused on evaluating source data availability in territorial administrative databases that could serve as a source for economic statistics where survey data is not available.
+The Office of Insular Affairs is working alongside its Graduate School USA PITI-VITI contractors, who have experience in the Insular Areas and development of economic statistics.
+The outcome of this work will provide information that can inform a future discussion of how best to support meaningful statistics for the U.S. territories in the interim and medium run.

 Data Resources